LATEST UPDATES

 Sign up for our mailing list and check back at this website for up to date information and details on future public meetings.

-Weekly Construction Activities: 4/22-4/26
+Weekly Construction Activities: 11/18-11/22

-The first phase of the project includes the demolition of 6 existing buildings to prepare for construction of Building M and Building F. Building construction has begun on the M site between Tufts and Corey Streets.
+The first phase of the project included the demolition of 6 existing buildings to prepare for construction of Building M and Building F. Building construction has begun on the M site between Tufts and Corey Streets.

 June 16, 2023: Groundbreaking Ceremony